-Below is information on the NJ Stars program for Academic Year 2012/13.
+Below is information on the NJ STARS program for Academic Year 2016/17.

-The New Jersey Student Tuition Assistance Reward Scholarship (NJ STARS) Program is a scholarship program created by the State of New Jersey that provides New Jersey’s highest achieving students with free tuition and approved fees at their local community college.
+The New Jersey Student Tuition Assistance Reward Scholarship (NJSTARS) Program is a scholarship program created by the State of New Jersey that provides New Jersey’s highest achieving students with free tuition at their local community college.

 Eligibility and Requirements

-Students who graduate in the top 15 percent of their high school class may be eligible.
+Students who graduate in the top 15 percent of their high school class as well as those students in the top 15 percent at the end of their junior year may be eligible.

 Students must complete a rigorous series of high school courses as a first step toward eligibility, as determined by the New Jersey Commission on Higher Education in consultation with the New Jersey Commissioner of Education.

-Students majoring in areas that require an additional 6th semester (for example: nursing and engineering) will pay for the additional semester, but be able to retain their eligibility for NJ STARS II status.
+Students majoring in areas that require an additional 6th semester (for example: nursing and engineering) will self-pay or use other non-STARS funds for the additional semester.
+However, they will retain their eligibility for NJSTARS II status.

 Students who have earned college credits during high school will be able to submit those credits for consideration to the community college, and upon meeting the established criteria should have those credits applied to their degree.
-Those students who have earned an associate degree with a 3.25 grade point average or better while enrolled in high school will be eligible to apply directly to a senior New Jersey public college or university for inclusion in NJ STARS II.
+Those students who have earned an associate degree with a 3.25 Cumulative Grade Point Average (CGPA) or better while enrolled in high school will be eligible to apply directly to a senior New Jersey public college or university for inclusion in NJ STARS II.